anbarak/foundry/README.md

       syntax enable

       " Essential settings
       set tabstop=4                   " Number of spaces that a <Tab> in the file counts for set shiftwidth=4                " Number of spaces to use for each step of (auto)indent set expandtab                   " Use spaces instead of tabs set number                      " Show line numbers
       set autoindent                  " Copy indent from current line when starting a new line set smartindent                 " Do smart autoindenting when starting a new line set ignorecase                  " Ignore case when searching set smartcase                   " Override 'ignorecase' if search pattern contains uppercase characters set hlsearch                    " Highlight search results
       set incsearch                   " Do incremental searching
-      set mouse=a         " Enable mouse support in all modes set backspace=indent,eol,start  " Allow backspacing over auto-indent, line breaks, and start of insert set encoding=utf-8   " Set default encoding to UTF-8 set fileformat=unix  " Set default file format to Unix (LF) set showcmd         " Show incomplete commands in the bottom right corner
+      set mouse=a                     " Enable mouse support in all modes set clipboard=unnamedplus       " Use system clipboard for copy and paste set backspace=indent,eol,start  " Allow backspacing over auto-indent, line breaks, and start of insert set encoding=utf-8              " Set default encoding to UTF-8 set fileformat=unix             " Set default file format to Unix (LF) set showcmd                     " Show incomplete commands in the bottom right corner

       " Source Vim-Plug setup and installation
       if empty(glob('~/.vim/autoload/plug.vim'))